julianxhokaxhiu/mockups-creator/README.md

 ## Backend
 - [Swig Templates](http://paularmstrong.github.io/swig/) ( just like Twig, but for Javascript )
 - Web Fonts generator ( just place your TTF or OTF fonts in the fonts folder )
+- Web Icons generator based on SVG files ( just place them in the icons folder )
 - SCSS ( with map files support so you can see from your inspector directly the SCSS file reference )
 - Autoprefixing for CSS rules ( this give's you the freedom to not use anymore -webkit-, -moz-, etc. )
 - [YUI](http://yui.github.io/yuicompressor/) compressor for CSS